edrobinson/Jaxon-4.3-Demo/Readme.md

 #### Installation:
 1. Download the code and extract into you development system root.

-2. Install comp0er if not already there.
+2. Install composer if not already there.

 3. Navigate to the project assets folder and run composer install to add the dependencies.